Here Are Our 10 Best Things to Do in Chicago

-You might think all of the shopping is done around Michigan Avenue, but venture off to State Street and you’ll find an entire new world of boutiques, shops and theaters.
-Just by the Chicago Theatre, you can explore the front of ABC 7 news, the Joffrey Ballet, block37 and the former Marshall Field’s (now Macy’s) and much more.
-Also in the same area, you will find the theater district with famous plays like Wicked, Book of Mormon and more at broadwayinchicago.
+You might think all of the shopping is done around Michigan Avenue, but venture off to State Street and you’ll find an entirely new world of boutiques, shops, and theaters.
+Just by the Chicago Theatre, you can explore the front of ABC 7 News, the Joffrey Ballet, block37 and the former Marshall Field’s (now Macy’s), and much more.
+Also in the same area, you will find the theater district with famous plays like Wicked, Book of Mormon, and more at broadwayinchicago.

 6. Lincoln Park Zoo

 Going to the zoo is a perfect experience for the entire family, and the best part, it’s free.
 Located by the lake in the Lincoln Park neighborhood is one of the oldest zoos in the nation with great exhibits from sea lions, monkeys, zebras, a polar bear, and much more.
 Public transportation and parking are available in the area. www.lpzoo.com

 There is not an easier way to get around the city than taking the “L”.
 It’s not as clean as you might think, but it’s an economical way to reach some of Chicago’s best neighborhoods in just a few stops.
 One of the best perks about the Chicago “L” is that you can get a nice view of the city and downtown while you are traveling to your final destination.
 If you’re thinking about staying a few days in Chicago and you are planning to take the “L”, they have 1, 3, and 7 day passes www.transitchicago.com